urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 I just explained how we can set up a project so that the CI tool handles all deploys going forward after the inital setting up.
-If anything goes wrong we can go into the devops server and then run an ansible script and have it roll back to a specific tag/branch.
+If anything goes wrong we can go into the deploy server and then run an ansible script and have it roll back to a specific tag/branch.

 In the next post we shall talk about continuous deployment in a microservice